Onguma Etosha Aoba is located on the eastern side of Etosha National Park.

 Communications: There is a central phone and internet access in the main area, with free WiFi available.
 Cellphone reception is good.

 Health & safety

-Medical care: The nearest doctor in Tsumeb, an hour's drive away.
+Medical care: The nearest doctor is in Tsumeb, an hour's drive away.
 The lodge also has a basic first-aid kit on site.

 Dangerous animals: High Risk

-Security measures: The main gate is locked at night but there is no guard.
+Security measures: The main entrance gate is locked at night.

 Fire safety: There are fire extinguishers in all of the rooms and also strategically placed around the main area.